Rita Chatterton: Professional wrestling career

 Billed as Rita Marie, Chatterton became the first female referee to work in the World Wrestling Federation (WWF).
 Chatterton has stated that WWF executives Pat Patterson and Jay Strongbow tried to stop her from officiating her first match, only permitting it after she threatened to sue them and the WWF.
 Although she went on to work in a women's tag team match later that night, Chatterton says Patterson encouraged the wrestlers to injure her so that she would not want to work with the promotion again but the wrestlers refused to comply.

 After working some smaller jobs for the promotion, she made her television debut at a Madison Square Garden show in January 1985.
 She would subsequently become a regular feature for the company during its Rock 'n' Wrestling Connection era.
 During this time, she was featured in WWF Magazine and Cosmopolitan, and was interviewed on Tuesday Night Titans.
 Chatterton states that she left a job at Frito-Lay during this time due to promises of a lucrative future with the WWF.

 Chatterton alleges that WWF promoter Vince McMahon raped her in his limousine in July 1986.
 An attorney for the promotion stated that she had been "fired for cause" in 1986, while another source states that she resigned from the company that year.
 As she remained a licensed referee, the New York State Athletic Commission sent her to work some smaller WWF events after 1986 but she declined to work shows where she knew McMahon would attend.
 She ultimately decided to step away from wrestling after the death of her close friend André the Giant in 1993.
 The WWF/WWE was later accused of eliminating her from their history, as they promoted Jessika Carr as being their first female referee after her debut in 2017.

 After decades away from wrestling, Chatterton began making appearances and doing interviews in the early 2020s, as she was inducted into the International Professional Wrestling Hall of Fame and Women's Wrestling Hall of Fame.
 Although she ruled out the possibility of ever working for McMahon again, she is open to participating in wrestling again in the future.
-She currently serves as a mentor at Leonard Inzitari's wrestling school.
+She serves as a mentor at Leonard Inzitari's wrestling school.

 In 2025, Chatterton revealed that she had been signed to All Elite Wrestling (AEW) for a year after being contacted by promoter Tony Khan.
 However, she stated that she did "absolutely nothing" during her time under contract.